-Turns out, it’s a good deal.
+Turns out, it’s a pretty good deal.
 There is the wall street section where you can rock climb.
 You can see petroglyphs in two places and dinosaur tracks in one.
-There are three arches to see and one river to admire.
+There are at least three arches to see and one river to admire.
 Basically, Potash Road is a great place to spend a few hours one day.

 If you plan to just drive it, one to two hours is plenty of time to include stops, but if you’re doing the Corona Arch hike, too, then plan for the entire afternoon or morning.